 Stephanie Maiden, PhD

-Position title: Assistant Professor of Biology, Truman State University
+Position title: Associate Professor of Biology, Truman State University

 Phone: Advisor: Dr. Jeffrey Hardin

 Research Interest: The role of the microtubule cytoskeleton and associated proteins in the development and function of epithelial tissues using Caenorhabditis elegans as a genetic model organism.